Convergence of First-Order Methods for Constrained Nonconvex Optimization with Dependent Data: Proximal SGD with Dependent Data

-In this section, we describe how our developments for stochastic subgradient method extends to the proximal case, using the ideas from~\cite{davis2019stochastic}.
+In this section, we describe how our developments for stochastic gradient method extends to the proximal case, using the ideas from~\citep{davis2019stochastic}.
 In particular, the problem we solve in this section is

 where $r\colon \mathbb{R}^p \to \mathbb{R} \cup {\{ +\infty \}}$ is a convex, proper, closed function.
 In this case, in step~\ref{eq: woe3} of Algorithm \ref{algorithm:prox_grad}, we use $\prox_{\alpha_t r}$ instead of $\proj_{\Param}$ to define $\param_{t+1}$.